OpenAngelArena/oaa/game/scripts/npc/Readme.md

 - npc_abilities_override.txt - Put this in your /npc folder and you'll get the 492 modified hero abilities for the AAA project.
 - /abilities/*files* - these are the individual files which comprise npc_abilities_override.txt.
 They're not important unless we need to change something.
 - /items/*files* - these are the individual files which comprise npc_items_custom.txt.
 They're not important unless we need to change something.

+# Git
+1. Sync your repository with angelarenaallstars/aaa-master
+2. Pull warpdragon into a working branch of your local repository
+3. Or wait for it to be pulled into the AngelArenaAllstars repo and pull from there.